ianyfchang/QPC/README.md

 # QPC-Deconvolution
+Overview

-an R package for unified access to computational methods for estimating glioblastoma multiforme cell fractions from single cell RNA sequencing data or bulk RNA sequencing data.
+An R package for unified access to computational methods for estimating glioblastoma multiforme cell fractions from single cell RNA sequencing data or bulk RNA sequencing data.